| Pieces of larger or complex systems

 On mixing the two

-As such, there is a habit to siphon off data from an OLTP database to a separate OLAP database and separate processing host, to work on independently.
+As such, there is a habit to siphon off data from an database used for OLTP to a separate database used for OLAP database (and its own processing host), to work on independently.

 There are now also Hybrid transactional/analytical processing (HTAP) is the attempt to do both a transactional database and analytics.

-The more at-your-leisure it is, the more that classic ETL style processing covers you needs, but these days, there are OLAP systems that aim to do real-ish time monitoring, and more explicitly balance scale and speed (also with NoSQL-ish scaling).
+The more at-your-leisure your OLAP work, the more that classic ETL style processing covers you needs, but these days, there are OLAP systems that aim to do real-ish time monitoring, and more explicitly balance scale and speed (also with NoSQL-ish scaling).

 - It's often still factors slower than OLTP, or at least behind a few seconds (e.g. when running off a replicated database server)

-- yet still many factors faster than generic warehousing, "throw an ETL script at it", "produce a report" style things),
+- yet still many factors faster than generic warehousing, "throw an ETL script at it once every so often", "produce a report" style things),

 As a broad qualifier, OLTP and OLAP can describe